Bohdan-Khomtchouk/MovieSceneGiffer/README.md

 # MovieSceneGiffer

 A simple <50 LOC Python script that automates the creation of GIFs from movies.
 This script allows users to specify a start time and duration for both the movie and its subtitles, then generates a GIF from that portion of the movie with the relevant subtitles burned in.
+For context: https://twitter.com/bohdanome/status/1692357945428734046?s=20

 ## Prerequisites